jspark311/node-bury/README.md

   * It would be nice to be able to automatically write output files if such-and-such an option parameter is passed in at instantiation.
 The same goes for encrypting.

-  * Decrypting can (in principle) be done automatically, as with nothing more than the carrier and a password, a header can be discovered and the data retrieved.
+  * Decrypting can (in principle) be done automatically.
+With nothing more than the carrier and a password, a header can be discovered and the data retrieved.
 But, at present, you must make a separate function call.

-  * The PHP version was intended for use on a webserver, and therefore file-output was not the first priority.
-Here, the situation is reversed, and output files are the only thing I've tested.
-Still need to test some of the direct-output functions so that the results of encrypting can be served immediately to a web browser without having to pass through an intermediary file beforehand.

   * Write unit tests.
 Should be easy to do, since the criteria for success is unambiguous.